 What is divestment?

-Divestment is the opposite of investment: it's where an organisation gets rid of stocks, bonds, or investment funds that it holds.
-In this case, we're talking about divestment from fossil fuels, on the basis that we believe they are a risk for both investors and the planet.
+Divestment is the opposite of investment: it's where an organisation gets rid of stocks, bonds, or other investments that it holds.
+In this case, we're talking about divestment from fossil fuels, because we believe they are a risk for both investors and the planet.
 You can read more on gofossilfree.org.

 Why are we supporting divestment?